zeriontech/Web3Swift/CONTRIBUTING.md

 3. Constant values that are used in the test follow this structure
     ```
-    private let FILE_PATH: SomeType = "Some test value for test purposes."
+    private let filePath: SomeType = "Some test value for test purposes."
     ```
     In other words, do not hardcode the constants in the test methods or constructors.

+4. The usage of the setUp() and tearDown() methods is prohibited.

+5. The tests must not share any test values, such as sample input values.
+   The only exception is the test resources, like directory path or test API URL.
+   (These must be structured according to test rule #3)

+   See [this](http://www.yegor256.com/2016/05/03/test-methods-must-share-nothing.html) for more information.

-4. Your test has proper documentation, which explains what class it is testing in the format specified below
+5. Your test has proper documentation, which explains what class it is testing in the format specified below

     ```